Excellence in Health Psychology Research Award

-Sarah Pressman, recipient of the Division 38 Award for Outstanding Contributions to Health Psychology by an Early Career Professional, is an outstanding young scholar who is currently an Assistant Professor in the Department of Psychology & Social Behavior at the University of California, Irvine.
+Sarah Pressman, recipient of the Division 38 Award for Excellence in Health Psychology Research by an Early Career Professional, is an outstanding young scholar who is currently an Assistant Professor in the Department of Psychology & Social Behavior at the University of California, Irvine.
 Starting with work she began as a graduate student, Dr. Pressman has conducted pioneering, thought-provoking research in which she is disentangling the mechanisms underlying the role of positive emotions and health.
 Her scholarship also combines biology and physiology with the study of human health and flourishing.
 Her in-depth knowledge of the cardiovascular and immunological systems, combined with her creative methods, allows her to explore the role of positive affect and health in innovative ways.
 Her research is path-breaking and has contributed to a paradigm shift in the field of health psychology.
 Prior to her research, the field focused primarily on the harmful effects of negative emotions and stressful experiences on health outcomes.
 Dr. Pressman’s work helped spark the current growing fascination with, and understanding of, factors that increase resilience and decrease vulnerability to a range of chronic diseases.

 Early in her career, Dr. Pressman developed a theoretical model with Dr. Sheldon Cohen that described how positive psychosocial factors are related to physical health.
 This model outlined how positive affect is related to better health behavior, stronger and more frequent social ties, and enhanced immunological and decreased HPA axis activity.
 The seminal paper that introduced this model was published in Psychological Bulletin in 2005.
 Since it appeared, it has been one of the most-cited papers in Psychiatry and Psychology – indeed, it has already been cited over 850 times.